Apple and Blackberry Crumble Recipe

 Ingredients Needed

-How to make Apple Blackberry Crumble
+How to Make Blackberry and Apple Crumble

 1. Put the cored and diced apples to a medium bowl.
 Add the cinnamon, nutmeg, sugar, cornstarch and lemon juice to the apples and stir until they are evenly coated.